Foxtel: History

 Foxtel was established via a joint venture between News Corporation and Telstra in October 1995.
 It officially launched on 23 October 1995 with 20 channels, including an exclusive 100 hour commission from Artist Services for its Fox channel.

 In May 1998, Australis Media, the owner of Galaxy, was declared insolvent.
 Foxtel was consequently able to significantly boost its customer base by acquiring Galaxy subscribers from Australis' liquidator and immediately commenced supplying programming to former Galaxy subscribers on an interim basis.
 In February 1999, Foxtel began offering its own satellite service to new customers.

-Kerry Packer purchased a 25% stake in Foxtel for $150 million in October 1998.
-Publishing & Broadcasting Limited also bought half of News Corp's stake in Foxtel, which left Telstra with 50% of the company.
+Kerry Packer, through the company Publishing & Broadcasting Limited (PBL), bought half of News Corp's 50% stake in Foxtel for $150 million in October 1998.
+Telstra's ownership remained at 50%, while both PBL and News Corp where left with a 25% stake each.

-In 2002, a content sharing agreement between Foxtel and Optus Television was approved by the Australian Competition & Consumer Commission (ACCC).
+In 2002, a content sharing agreement between Foxtel and Optus Television was approved by the Australian Competition and Consumer Commission (ACCC).